Shura Council Deputy Speaker Meets Russia's Human Rights Commissioner

 QNA

-Doha: Shura Council Deputy Speaker HE Dr. Hamda bint Hassan Al Sulaiti met on Monday with Human Rights Commissioner in the Russian Federation HE Tatyana Moskalkova, who is visiting the country to participate in the International conference on the Protection of Children and Other Vulnerable Groups.
+Doha: Shura Council Deputy Speaker H E Dr. Hamda bint Hassan Al Sulaiti met yesterday with Human Rights Commissioner in the Russian Federation H E Tatyana Moskalkova, who is visiting the country to participate in the International conference on the Protection of Children and Other Vulnerable Groups.

 The meeting discussed a host of topics regarding efforts to consolidate human rights and the role of parliamentarians in these efforts.